-Fire Inspector Certifications are valid for a period of three-years from the date of issuance, unless earlier suspended or revoked.
+Fire Inspector Certifications are valid for a period of three (3)-years from the date of issuance, unless earlier suspended or revoked.

-Certified Fire Inspectors who are separated from employment may not perform plan review or inspection services unless they become employed with a new agency and provide a letter pursuant to Section 4.2.2.C.
+Certified Fire Inspectors who are separated from employment may not perform plan review or inspection services unless they become employed with a new agency and provide a letter pursuant to ArticleSection 4.2.2.C of these rules.

 Certification Renewal

 Renewal of certification is the responsibility of the certified individual.
-An individual who was certified as a Fire Suppression Systems Inspector or a Fire Suppression Systems Inspector-Plan Reviewer prior to April 1, 2019 may perform all of the responsibilities of a Fire Suppression Systems Inspector or a Fire Suppression Systems Inspector-Plan Reviewer until the certification is expired.
-Upon application for renewal he or she will need to apply to be certified as a Fire Inspector II or Fire Inspector III-Plans Examiner, whichever is applicable.
+An individual who was certified as a Fire Suppression Systems Inspector or a Fire Suppression Systems Inspector-Plan Reviewer prior to April 1, 2019, may perform all of the responsibilities of a Fire Suppression Systems Inspector or a Fire Suppression Systems Inspector-Plan Reviewer until the certification is expired.
+Upon application for renewal, theyhe or she will need to apply to be certified as a Fire Inspector II or Fire Inspector III-Plans Examiner, whichever is applicable.

 Certification renewal requires an application accompanied by the following:

-A letter in accordance with section 4.2.2.C.
+A letter in accordance with Article section 4.2.2.C of these rules.

 Certification renewal is contingent on meeting one of the following educational requirements during the three-year certification period: